krismacapia/KSA/README.md

 # KSA
-my final project in KSA
+# Disclaimer: No copyright has intended for use of other materials.
+This will use for educational purposes.

-my final project are uploaded in this website https://ksaproject2.000webhostapp.com
+My final project are uploaded in this website https://ksaproject2.000webhostapp.com